Grilled Pork Chops with Spicy Cherry Plum Salsa

 This post was sponsored by Honest Cooking, and all opinions expressed here are my own. #120DaysofSummer

-Grilled Pork Chops with Spicy Cherry Plum Salsa are juicy, grilled pork chops topped with a sweet and spicy salsa with grilled plums, cherries, and jalapeno.
-This main dish is light, fresh, and full of summer flavor!
+Grilled Pork Chops with Spicy Cherry Plum Salsa are juicy, grilled pork chops topped with a sweet and spicy fruit salsa.
+It’s the perfect summer dinner!